-One of the biggest draws is the scuba diving and snorkeling
+One of the biggest draws is the scuba diving and snorkelling

-Tour operators going north of Cairns and for those tour operators operating from Port Douglas, snorkeling tours that visit pristine reefs with a vast array of colourful marine life
+Tour operators going north of Cairns and for those tour operators operating from Port Douglas, snorkelling tours that visit pristine reefs with a vast array of colourful marine life

-There are a number of small coral cays that are used for the snorkeling.
+There are a number of small coral cays that are used for the snorkelling.

-Some of the day snorkeling and dive boat operators visit some of the small islands in close to Cairns, Green Island and Fitzroy Island are two of the locations that are often visited.
+Some of the day snorkelling and dive boat operators visit some of the small islands in close to Cairns, Green Island and Fitzroy Island are two of the locations that are often visited.

 It’s the outer Barrier Reef that offers the best reefs

-The majority of the snorkeling and diving trips take place on the outer Barrier reefs.
+The majority of the snorkelling and diving trips take place on the outer Barrier reefs.